Welcome to Yeovil & South Somerset LETS

 How does a LETS system work?

 Each member makes two lists.
 One of services and goods they have to offer, and the other of those that they want.
-A Yeovil & SS LETS Directory is compiled from all these 'offers' and 'wants' and a copy is circulated to all members, and individuals then contact each other to take up a service offered or to offer their services in response to a 'want'.
+A Yeovil & SS LETS Directory is compiled from all these 'offers' and 'wants' and is open to members on the web site.
+Individuals then contact each other to take up a service offered or to offer their services in response to a 'want'.

-Each transaction is recorded at a central accounting office so that direct exchanges between two people, as in traditional bartering, are not necessary.
+Each transaction is recorded in the on line accounting system so that direct exchanges between two people, as in traditional bartering, are not necessary.
 For example Ann can paint Bob's windows, and Bob can help repay that 'debt' by baking bread for Jill, who in turn may baby-sit for Andy who is already in credit for doing Tony's accounts, whilst he has been building a garden shed for Fay, who has been dressmaking for Tracy ... etc.

 What do I use instead of money?